icepaq/icepaq/README.md

 🩹 I interned at QHR, one of Canada's top healthcare-tech companies

-📈 Built a crypto staking startup

-🌐 Spent the summer with Ante Labs, writing smart contracts
+🌐 Interned at Ante Labs, writing Ethereum smart contracts

 🎨 Worked at [Montra](http://montra.com/) building video processing pipelines for an online video editor